Atiqul-Isla/Atiqul-Isla/README.md

 ### Hello!
 I am Atiqul Islam

-## I am a Computer Engineering student and Developer!
+## I am a Computer Engineering graduate and Developer!

 ### If you have any need to contact me, my email is: isla.atiqul@gmail.com